 - The all-plastic body can wear down and crack over time.

 Things To Consider Before Buying An Immersion Style Coffee Maker

 Though you may not recognize the name, you’ve almost certainly tried an immersion-style coffee before.
 There are a number of such coffee makers, the most popular of which is the French press.

 Immersion style coffee is all about full contact.
 Unlike drip coffee, with immersion coffee the hot water and the grounds are in complete contact throughout the entire brew.
 Filtering comes at the very end once your slurry has had plenty of time to steep.

 It isn’t always as efficient (1) at extracting all the solubles from your beans as drip brewing, but it produces a much fuller-feeling, stronger-tasting cup of coffee.
 If you love savouring the delicate coffee oils locked in your beans (which are often the fruitier and more acidic flavours), immersion isn’t the best way to brew coffee.

 Immersion is more like bathing your beans, whereas drip coffee is like washing, which does a better job of “pulling” the oils out.

-However, if you prefer coffee beans that yield richer, more chocolatey flavors, then this style is right up your alley.
+However, if you prefer coffee beans that yield richer, more chocolatey flavours, then this style is right up your alley.
 Letting your coffee grounds steep allows them to infuse with the water, creating a more full-bodied cup of coffee.